MilesMcBain/gistfo/README.md

 ## Usage

 ### As an addin
+Select the text or source file tab you would like to turn into a Gist.
-From the RStudio Addins menu select either `Make Tab into Gist` or `Send Tab as Gist to Carbon`.
+Then, from the RStudio Addins menu select either `Make Gist from Text or Tab` or `Make Gist and Send to Carbon`.

 ### From the console
 ```
 library(gistfo)
 ```
-Make sure an RStudio tab is active, then run `gistfo()`.
+Make sure an RStudio tab is active or select text in a source file, then run `gistfo()`.
 It will open a browser window asking you to authenticate a third-party OAuth application.
 Should be all good from there.

 Carbon mode: `gistfoc()`